SepKfr/starburst_intern/README.md

 df = pd.read_sql_query('''select * from hive.zeekschema.conn order by random() limit 3000''', con=connection)
 ```
 ## Data Preparation using Pandas and SKlearn
-1. The first step is to get familiar with the content of the data
+1. The first step is to get familiar with the content of the data (it can be observed that some columns have NULL values)
 ```
 print(df.info())
 ```